breatheco-de/content/src/content/how-to/how-to-update-python-in-terminal.md

 ### Update python on windows

-To update Python on Windows you should download the Python version you want to upgrade to from [python.org](https://www.python.org/ "python.org").
-For this matter, you can follow our full step-by-step guide [here](https://4geeks.com/how-to/how-to-update-python-on-windows "here").
+To [update Python on Windows](https://4geeks.com/how-to/how-to-update-python-on-windows) you should download the Python version you want to upgrade to from [python.org](https://www.python.org/ "python.org").
 In case you already have installed different Python versions and want to update the version of a virtual environment, you can do it by using the following command:

 ```cmd
 python -m venv --upgrade VIRTUAL-ENVIRONMENT-PATH-HERE